Gareth Liddiard: Music career

+Musical influences

 Liddiard has cited Dimitri Shostakovich, Igor Stravinsky, The Stooges, North African music and Olivier Messiaen as musical influences.
 He has named Dylan Thomas, Flann O'Brien, W. B. Yeats, Carl Sagan and Kurt Vonnegut as influences on his lyricism.
 Regarding his own lyrics, Liddiard stated in 2013: "I read but I'm not that widely read.
 I don't know.
 They're just words for songs.
 That's all they are.
 Yeah, they're sometimes funny.
 You've got to be funny; life's funny."

 Personal life

 As of May 2019, Liddiard is a vegan and resides in the rural town of Nagambie, Victoria, Australia with Drones bassist Fiona Kitschin and two fox terriers.
 Prior to Nagambie, the pair lived in the rural Victorian town of Myrtleford.
 The Nagambie property, next to the Goulburn River, was the recording location for the 2013 Drones album I See Seaweed.
 Liddiard explained the location's attributes in a media interview: "It's as good as anywhere for writing, but the main thing is it's cheap, [...]
 There's a huge amount of room.
 We have a billabong, there's a swampland, a creek, we're on the river.
 It's nice."

-Liddiard was living in the same area as the Black Saturday bushfires of 2009 and subsequently attained a 75 series Landcruiser Troop Carrier vehicle in the event of such an incident in the future.
+Liddiard was living in the same area as the Black Saturday bushfires of 2009 and subsequently obtained a 75 series Landcruiser Troop Carrier vehicle in the event of such an incident in the future.
 Liddiard explained in 2013 that "it's basically our ticket out of the next bushfire.
 In the last fires we had a 1990 Ford Falcon which wouldn't have been much use once a tree fell across the only road out of our valley."